Introduction to International Arbitration

 • Understand the background to international arbitration;

-• Describe the process and procedure of international arbitration;
+• Describe the process and procedure of international arbitration; and

 • Understand international arbitration in the context of other forms of dispute resolution.